bekk/bekk-christmas/post/talks/mastering-lighting-talks.md

 ## Single-idea-presentations

 Limit yourself to a single idea or concept that you want to discuss and share with the audience.
-This will allow you to fully form a coherent argument about why this is important and engage your audience.
+This will allow you to form a coherent argument about why this is important and engage your audience.

 Sticking to a single idea or concept will make it easier to get to the point early on in your talk.
 Present your idea or concept, providing just enough background or context so that the audience will be able to follow you on your journey.
 The audience does not need to become experts on the topic, the allotted time does not allow for that.